lapm6225/PlasmArm/README.md

 ### Motivation

 PlasmArm emerged from the need for space-saving solutions in small machining workshops.
 Traditional CNC plasma tables require significant floor space.
-This project proposes a compact alternative - a wall or floor-mounted SCARA robot that folds when inactive to free up workspace.
+This project proposes a compact alternative - a table-mounted SCARA robot that folds when inactive to free up workspace.

 ### Development Method